The Hours (novel): Plot summary

 Richard welcomes Clarissa, calling her "Mrs. D", a reference to Mrs. Dalloway.
 As Richard's closest friend, Clarissa has taken on the role of a caregiver through his illness.
 Richard is struggling with what Clarissa assumes to be mental illness, brought about by his AIDS, and tells Clarissa he is hearing voices.
 Clarissa leaves, promising to return that afternoon to help him prepare for the party.

 Two hours have passed since Virginia began writing the start of Mrs. Dalloway.
 Reflecting on the uncertainty of the artistic process, she decides she has written enough for the day.
 Virginia goes to the printing room, where Leonard and an assistant are at work.
 She senses from the assistant Ralph's demeanor Leonard has just scolded him for inefficiency.
 Virginia announces she is going for a walk and will then help with the work.

 Laura Brown makes Dan's birthday cake with Richie's help.
-She passes experiences intense love for, and annoyance with, Richie.
+She fluctuates between intense love for, and annoyance with, Richie.

 Virginia Woolf is taking her walk while thinking of ideas for her novel.
 She already believes Clarissa Dalloway will die by suicide and plans for Dalloway to have had one true love, a girl she knew during her childhood.
 Virginia plans for Clarissa to kill herself in middle age over something trivial.
 Virginia longs to return home; she is aware she is more susceptible to mental illness in London, but would rather die "raving mad" in the city than avoid life in Richmond.
 As Virginia returns home she feels she is impersonating herself in an effort to convince herself and others she is sane so Leonard will agree to move back to London.

 Clarissa Vaughan enters her apartment.
 Her partner Sally, a television producer, is leaving for a lunch meeting with a film star.
 As Clarissa prepares for the party, she thinks of the famous actor Sally is lunching with, a B-movie action star who recently came out as gay.
 She thinks of a holiday she had with Louis and Richard when she was eighteen, a time when anything seemed possible.
 She wonders what might have happened if she had tried to remain with Richard.